 - To avoid probate

 - When significant amounts of assets are involved, Trusts may also be established to maintain control over assets even after the original owner has died.
 For example, a Trust may be set up with the sole purpose of paying college tuition for a grandchild.
-In this scenario, the money in the Trust cannot be used for any purpose other than paying college tuition and cannot be used on behalf of anyone other than the grandchild.
+In this scenario, the money in the Trust can't be used for any other purpose.

 Determine the Type of Trust That You Need